NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 ---
-title: Notes on the Quran
-tags [Islam, Quran]
+title: Reading the Quran, Surah 1 Al-Fatihah tags [Islam, Quran, Reading the Quran]
 ---

-These are my notes reading through the Quran Surah by Surah and ayah by ayah.

-(Ellipsis ("...") is used to shorten unnecessary text.)
+I am reading through the Quran, giving my notes from the perspective of someone reading it without context for the first time *in italics* and my theological notes in regular script underneath.

+This is the second chapter of the Quran, a massive 286 verses!
+Even the most massive chapter of the Bible has "only" 176 verses.
+And this is after reading a chapter of 7 verses.
+And it seems that most chapters of the Quran contains hundreds of verses.
+This could easily have been up to 5-6 chapters, and would make it much easier to digest.
+This is probably going to be a long article, and I suspect most articles are going to become obscenely long due to this fact.

 [TOC]

-# Al-Fatihah

-The first book "The Opener" is short and mainly praises Allah.

-## 1: 4

-> Master of the Day of Recompense.

-Allah is the Lord of judgment day.
-This is a title describing Jesus.

-## 1: 6

-> Guide us to the straight path:

-Muslims pray this every time they recite the first chapter.
-Perhaps this is why so many Muslims are converting to Christianity, or at least apostatising from Islam.

 # Al-Baqarah